KathrynGrabenstein/CompBioLabsAndHomework/Assignments/Independent Project /GRABENSTEIN_Assisgnment8.md

 ## Detailed Description of Analysis to be Done and Challenges Involved

 ### Visiting frequencies
-*How many unique nest boxes do individuals vist?
+*How many unique nest boxes do individuals visit?
 How does this vary with age, sex & breeding status?*
 1. Using the *obs.dryad* file, I will first tally the number of visits to unique boxes for each individual
 2. I will then assess the relationship between unique nest boxes visited by an individual and its age, sex, and breeding status.
 3. I will graph visits to unique nest boxes by age, sex, & breeding status